-- 5.1 In order to be eligible to apply for a grant, an organisation must be able to prove that: - a) it is voluntarily run, non-profit making and operated with no undue restrictions or limitations on membership; - b) it has a democratic structure and can demonstrate effective management of the organisation's business; - it has a bank account that requires the authorisation of at least two people who are unrelated to each other to make payments or withdrawals of any kind from the account; - d) it operates in the Borough of Redditch on behalf of Borough residents; - e) it can demonstrate the need for financial assistance.
+- 5.1 In order to be eligible to apply for a grant, an organisation must be able to prove that: - a) it is voluntarily run, non-profit making and operated with no undue restrictions or limitations on membership; - b) it has a democratic structure and can demonstrate effective management of the organisation's business; - c) it has a bank account that requires the authorisation of at least two people who are unrelated to each other to make payments or withdrawals of any kind from the account; - d) it operates in the Borough of Redditch on behalf of Borough residents: - e) it can demonstrate the need for financial assistance.
 An organisation will not normally be eligible for grant assistance if it holds reserves in excess of six months' average expenditure, unless the Council is satisfied that this position is justified by the organisation's reserves policy.
-Reserves are defined as those assets in the unrestricted funds of an organisation that can be made available for all or any of the organisation's purposes, once known commitments and planned expenditure have been provided for;

-- f) it can demonstrate the service it is providing by giving details of its activities and the number of people it is in contact with; - g) it meets all applicable legal requirements; - h) it actively promotes equality issues within its structure and operations; - i) all previous grants received from Redditch Borough Council have been spent in accordance with the grant award conditions attached to them. - j) must reach a minimum score of 29 on the scoring matrix to be recommended for grant funding via the Voluntary & Community Sector Grants Programme. - 5.2 The Council will not make grants to any organisation that it deems to be a political party, has the nature of a political party, or is engaged in campaigning for a political purpose or cause. - 5.3 The Council will not provide funds for the furtherance or propagation of a faith promoted by any organisation which is, or is deemed by the Council to be, of a religious nature.
-This will not preclude religious organisations applying for assistance to provide social or welfare work connected with their organisation and which do not directly promote a religious aspect. - 5.4 The Council encourages joint/partnership applications from more than one voluntary sector organisation. - 5.5 An organisation can only submit one application and one further partnership application with another VCS organisation under each strategic purpose.
-In respect of the Stronger Communities theme this applies to each of the three rounds. - 5.6 An organisation cannot submit the same bid across more than one theme.
+Reserves are defined as those assets in the unrestricted funds of an organisation that can be made available for all or any of the organisation's purposes, once known commitments and planned expenditure have been provided for; - f) it can demonstrate the service it is providing by giving details of its activities and the number of people it is in contact with; - g) it meets all applicable legal requirements; - h) it actively promotes equality issues within its structure and operations: - i) all previous grants received from Redditch Borough Council have been spent in accordance with the grant award conditions attached to them. - 5.2 The Council will not make grants to any organisation that it deems to be a political party, has the nature of a political party, or is engaged in campaigning for a political purpose or cause. - 5.3 The Council will not provide funds for the furtherance or propagation of a faith promoted by any organisation which is, or is deemed by the Council to be, of a religious nature.
+This will not preclude religious organisations applying for assistance to provide social or welfare work connected with their organisation and which do not directly promote a religious aspect.